nessjs/ness/README.md

 Ness will validate that DNS is configured properly during deploy.
 If your domain was registered in Route53 and you already have a HostedZone configured, no additional setup will be necessary.
 If your domain was registered outside of AWS, Ness will guide you through the process of updating your registrar with the appropriate name server configuration.

 Once you've deployed a given site with a custom domain, you can leave the `--domain` flag out of subsequent deploys.
 Ness stores project settings in `./ness.json`, where you'll find the configured domain among other settings.

+### Single Page Applications (SPAs)

+Ness can deploy your single page applications as well.
+Pass the `--spa` flag to have ness configure 404 routing to your index document (configured with `--index-document`, and defaulted to `index.html`).

 [ness logo]: https://raw.githubusercontent.com/nessjs/ness/main/assets/ness.png
 [github license badge]: https://img.shields.io/github/license/nessjs/ness?style=flat